cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyFeatureFlagEnvironment.python.md

 - *Type:* str

-The global feature flag's unique id in the format `<project_key>/<flag_key>`.
+The feature flag's unique `id` in the format `project_key/flag_key`.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag_environment#flag_id DataLaunchdarklyFeatureFlagEnvironment#flag_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/feature_flag_environment#flag_id DataLaunchdarklyFeatureFlagEnvironment#flag_id}

----

-##### `context_targets`<sup>Optional</sup> <a name="context_targets" id="@cdktf/provider-launchdarkly.dataLaunchdarklyFeatureFlagEnvironment.DataLaunchdarklyFeatureFlagEnvironment.Initializer.parameter.contextTargets"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-launchdarkly.dataLaunchdarklyFeatureFlagEnvironment.DataLaunchdarklyFeatureFlagEnvironmentContextTargets">DataLaunchdarklyFeatureFlagEnvironmentContextTargets</a>]]

-context_targets block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag_environment#context_targets DataLaunchdarklyFeatureFlagEnvironment#context_targets}

----

-##### `fallthrough`<sup>Optional</sup> <a name="fallthrough" id="@cdktf/provider-launchdarkly.dataLaunchdarklyFeatureFlagEnvironment.DataLaunchdarklyFeatureFlagEnvironment.Initializer.parameter.fallthrough"></a>

-- *Type:* <a href="#@cdktf/provider-launchdarkly.dataLaunchdarklyFeatureFlagEnvironment.DataLaunchdarklyFeatureFlagEnvironmentFallthrough">DataLaunchdarklyFeatureFlagEnvironmentFallthrough</a>

-fallthrough block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag_environment#fallthrough DataLaunchdarklyFeatureFlagEnvironment#fallthrough}

 ---